A trip is a sequence of two or more stops within a specific time. You define trips in the trips.txt file with this structure:

-The following example shows a simple trips.txt file:
+Example of a simple trips.txt file:

 trip_headsign in routing results.
-However, this may change and you shouldn't rely on it as a long-term solution.
+However, this practice may change and you shouldn't rely on it as a long-term solution.

-To indicate the changing direction of travel, provide
+To indicate a change of direction, provide

 stop_headsigns in the stop_times.txt file.
 The